FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

+  - "PK3": the Pro Mk3 has some issues; needs to be fixed
   - "All": New, officially recommended device selection code in all demo files
   - "M64": RGB to color code mapping
   - "M64": Add character and string methods for the Midi Fighter (requires RGB)